 In southeast Missouri, near the cities of Piedmont and Ellington, Clearwater Lake covers about 1,600 acres and is noted for its fishing.
 Nearby attractions include the Ozark National Scenic Riverways, Peck Ranch Conservation Area (elk tours) and Sam A. Baker State Park.

 Located in central Missouri, near Osage Beach, Lake Ozark and Camdenton, it’s one of Missouri’s largest lakes, with more than 1,100 miles of shoreline.
 Popular for boating and fishing, the lake area is also a well-known golf destination.
 Ha Ha Tonka State Park and Bridal Cave are close by.

-With 800 miles of shoreline and spanning 45,000 acres, there's plenty of room for recreation on Table Rock Lake.
+With 800 miles of shoreline and spanning 45,000 acres, there’s abundant room for recreation on Table Rock Lake.
 Situated near Branson and Kimberling City, the lake is a popular spot for bass fishing.
-Branson's live shows, Silver Dollar City and the Titanic Museum are a short drive away.
+Branson’s live shows, Silver Dollar City and the Titanic Museum are a short drive away.

 A peaceful, 7,800-acre lake in central Missouri, Pomme de Terre is well-known among anglers seeking muskie and walleye.
 The lake is situated near the towns of Pittsburg and Hermitage.
 Area attractions include the Lead Mine Conservation Area, Lucas Oil Speedway and Shadow Lake Golf Course.

 A popular destination for Kansas City residents (it’s 20 minutes from downtown) this 7,000-plus-acre lake has 175 miles of shoreline near Smithville, Plattsburg and Platte City.
 The area surrounding the lake has campgrounds, biking trails and golf courses.
 The Jesse James Farm and the Shoal Creek Living History Museum are located close by.